She and others have signed a letter denouncing what they call a 'witch-hunt' against men.

 As she celebrates her 80th birthday, the iconic French filmmaker compiles an impressionistic collage of photographs, home movies, new scenes and clips from the classic films she had a hand in.
 She recounts her career alongside Godard and the Nouvelle Vague, and links her memories together with beaches from near her birthplace in Belgium to Los Angeles by way of Cuba and Cannes.
 She also installs a beach on a Paris street, occupied by female members of her staff.

-Continue reading: The Beaches of Agnes [Les Plages d'Agnes] Review
+Continue reading: The Beaches Of Agnes [Les Plages D'Agnes] Review

-Continue reading: Repulsion Review
+Continue reading: The Umbrellas Of Cherbourg Review

-Continue reading: A Christmas Tale Review
+Continue reading: Nearest To Heaven Review

-Continue reading: Persepolis Review
+Continue reading: The Musketeer Review